-Network Seven have announced that 45 BBL free to air games will be available to Australian cricket fans this season, including the majority of league head to heads, and each and every match of the Finals.
-No doubt the promise of televising more cricket will please those wanting to watch their favourite teams in pursuit of the BBL Trophy, along with player form in the lead up to the T20 World Cup.
-Here’s what’s known about these BBL09 programing updates at this time.
+Network Seven have announced that 43 BBL free to air games will be available to Australian cricket fans this season, including the majority of regular season head to heads, and each and every match of the Finals.
+This is, however, down from the 45 games that were shown on free to air during the 2019/20 season.

-While this obviously represents a significant expansion of BBL coverage on Network Seven, it should be noted that games such as the Renegades versus the Hurricanes on December 24, as well as the Sydney Derby on December 28, and Melbourne Derby on January 4th, will not be available on the network.
+Whilst this still represents a strong schedule for BBL coverage on Network Seven, it should be noted that a total of 16 games will not to be on free to air.
 All 61 tournament games will, however, be available live on both Foxtel and the streaming service Kayo Sports, as shown in the complete TV fixture list displayed below.
 The Seven telecasts will also include peak time ad-breaks, and there’s no indication that TV replays will be available either.

 Channel 7 and 7Plus Broadcasting Guide